Skip to main content

 note

-This decision is taken to incentivize the Casper Runtime Economics by efficiently allocating the computational resources.
-The consensus-before-execution model implements the mechanism to encourage the optimized gas consumption from users and to prevent the overuse of block space by poorly handled deploys.
+Casper networks support configurable fee, refund, and pricing strategies to incentivize the Casper Runtime Economics by efficiently allocating computational resources.
+The consensus-before-execution model implements the mechanism to encourage optimized gas consumption from users and to prevent the overuse of block space by poorly handled transactions.

 The Casper Network Runtime